tempo-sim/Tempo/README.md

 modules (where two modules define a proto with the same name and relative path) are resolved by adding a `package` with the module name to every proto (or prepending it to a user-supplied `package`).

-To import/include proto files or protobuf-generated code in other proto files, C++, or Python code your you will need to follow the convention
+To import/include proto files or protobuf-generated code in other proto files, C++, or Python code you will need to follow the convention
 ```
 ModuleName/RelativePath/FileName.<proto/pb.h/_pb2.py>